 - As your systems and services become more reliable, customer retention rates can rise.

-As you can see, normalizing data in the context of IT operations builds toward greater and greater business outcomes.
+As you can see, normalizing data in the context of IT operations, and current standard deviation data builds toward greater and greater business outcomes.
 Gains in service efficiency, availability, reliability, and quality pay dividends in ways that are measurable in terms of dollars and time, and also immeasurable when reflected in a stronger organizational culture.

 How to Normalize Data for AIOps